kelektiv/node-cron/README.md

     - `runOnInit` - [OPTIONAL] - This will immediately fire your `onTick` function as soon as the requisite initialization has happened.
 This option is set to `false` by default for backwards compatibility.
     - `utcOffset` - [OPTIONAL] - This allows you to specify the offset of your time zone rather than using the `timeZone` param.
 This should be an integer representing the number of minutes offset (like `120` for +2 hours or `-90` for -1.5 hours). **Warning**: Minutes offsets < 60 and >-60 will be treated as an offset in hours.
 This means a minute offset of `30` means an offset of +30 hours.
 Use the `timeZone` param in this case.
 This behavior [is planned to be removed in V3](https://github.com/kelektiv/node-cron/pull/685#issuecomment-1676417917). **Warning**: Probably don't use both `timeZone` and `utcOffset` together or weird things may happen.
     - `unrefTimeout` - [OPTIONAL] - If you have code that keeps the event loop running and want to stop the node process when that finishes regardless of the state of your cronjob, you can do so making use of this parameter.
 This is off by default and cron will run as if it needs to control the event loop.
 For more information take a look at [timers#timers_timeout_unref](https://nodejs.org/api/timers.html#timers_timeout_unref) from the NodeJS docs.
+  - `from` (static) - Create a new CronJob object providing arguments as an object.
+See argument names and descriptions above.
   - `start` - Runs your job.
   - `stop` - Stops your job.
   - `setTime` - Stops and changes the time for the `CronJob`.
 Param must be a `CronTime`.